ggiguash/gmail-xsearch-chrome/README.md

 # gmail-xsearch-chrome
-Run external search on a selected GMail message
+A Chrome extension for running external search query on a selected GMail message.
+The query results are opened in a new tab.